• Home

 The U.S. has avoided the magnitude of other countries’ woes in the weeks following the war with Iran, which rocked the world’s energy supply chains.
 Pakistan, Indonesia, and the Philippines are counting down the days until they reach a critical oil shortage.
 By International Energy Agency chief Fatih Birol’s estimations, Europe has about three weeks of jet fuel remaining.

-The U.S. position as a net oil exporter—shipping about 10.15 million barrels per day and importing about 8.5 million, as of 2023, according to government data—has also helped soften the blow of the oil shock, but according to Prasad, America’s most effective protection from an energy crisis has been in the works for decades.
+The U.S. position as a net oil exporter—shipping about 10.15 million barrels per day and importing about 8.5 million, as of 2023, according to government data—has also helped soften the blow of the oil shock.
+But according to Prasad, America’s most effective protection from an energy crisis has been in the works for decades.

 The U.S. manufacturing slump

 World War II sparked an industrial boom in the U.S. that peaked in 1979, when manufacturing employment reached an all-time high of 19.6 million.
-Part of that growth was in spite of the U.S. increasingly turning to cheaper, overseas labor for manufacturing, as well as the explosion of the Baby Boomer generation, which became more educated and affluent than previous ones.
+Part of that growth was in spite of the U.S. increasingly turning to cheaper, overseas labor for manufacturing, as well as the explosion of the baby boomer generation, which became more educated and affluent than previous ones.
 As the generation matured—and as more women joined the workforce—the U.S. began shifting away from its manufacturing heyday.
 By June 2019, manufacturing employment fell over a third (35%) from its 1979 high to 12.8 million jobs.

 Despite the new foundations of the American economy, the Trump administration has worked to revive the manufacturing industry, implementing tariffs to discourage pushing factory jobs overseas.
 The efforts appear to be futile, with manufacturing losing about 108,000 jobs in the first year of President Donald Trump’s second term.
 Economists attribute the losses to the tariffs meant to revive the sector, suggesting the import taxes inhibited U.S. companies from expanding and hiring.
 Other experts said Trump’s immigration crackdown exacerbated labor shortages and production efficiency.
-But these policies and disruptions still are less harmful to the U.S. GDP as a result of manufacturing holding a smaller hold on the economy, as compared to other countries.
+But these policies and disruptions still are less harmful to the U.S. GDP as a result of manufacturing having a smaller hold on the economy, as compared to other countries.

 “The disruption to the U.S. production system is really much milder than in many other countries, including advanced economies such as Germany, that are still much more reliant on manufacturing than the United States is,” he said.
 “So that intrinsically limits the impact of the shock.”